abhijeet1069/Technology/Maven/maven.md

             c) Build Plugins : Build plugins are used to insert extra goals into a build phase.
 If you need to perform a set of actions for your project which are not covered by the standard Maven build phases and goals, you can add a plugin to the POM file.
             d)  Build Profiles : Build profiles are used if you need to build your project in different ways.
+    2. POM files
+        Simple POM - pom.xml in project folder
+        Super POM - In maven installation directory Effective POM - mvn help:effective-pom

+    3. Maven dependencies
+        a) Snapshot dependency
+            Snapshot means that the software is under development, or unstable.
+        b) Release dependency
+            Release is software that is developed and ready for release or stable.

 # Sample POM file
  <project xmlns="http://maven.apache.org/POM/4.0.0"